Natalie Achonwa: International career

 At age 16, Achonwa became the youngest player to ever play on the Canadian national team in 2009.
 She competed in the 2012 Summer Olympics as well as the 2010 FIBA World Championship for Women.

 Achonwa was invited to join the national team, to play in the 2013 FIBA Americas Championship for Women, held in Xalapa, Mexico from September 21–28, 2013.
 She averaged 7.5 points per game and helped the Canadian National team to a second place, silver medal finish.
 Canada faced Cuba in a preliminary round and won 53–40, but in the championship game, Cuba prevailed 79–71.

 She missed the 2014 FIBA World Championship for Women due to injury.

 Achonwa was invited to play for Canada at the 2016 Summer Olympics, making it her second Olympic appearance.

 She played for Canada at the 2018 FIBA Women's Basketball World Cup.

 Achonwa was invited to play for Canada at the 2020 Summer Olympics.

+She made her fourth and final Olympic appearance at the 2024 Summer Olympics in Paris, the most by a Canadian basketball player.
+In total she played in 79 career games for Canada's national squad, the second-most in team history, joining the team when she was 16.

 Pan Am games 2015

 Achonwa was a member of the Canada women's national basketball team, which participated in basketball at the 2015 Pan American Games held in Toronto, Ontario, Canada July 10 to 26, 2015.
 Canada opened the preliminary rounds with an easy 101–38 win over Venezuela.
 The following day they beat Argentina 73–58.
 The final preliminary game was against Cuba; both teams were 2–0, so the winner would win the group.
 The game went down to the wire, with Canada eking out a 71–68 win.
 Canada would face Brazil in the semifinal.

 Canada went on to beat Brazil 91–63 to earn a spot in the gold-medal game against the USA.

-The gold-medal game matched the host team Canada against the USA in a sold-out arena dominated by fans in red and white and waving the Canadian flag.
+The gold-medal game matched the host team Canada against the US in a sold-out arena dominated by fans in red and white and waving the Canadian flag.
 The Canadian team, arm in arm, sang "Oh Canada" as the respective national anthems were played.

 After trading baskets early, the US edged to a double-digit lead in the second quarter.
 However, the Canadians, spurred on by the home crowd cheering, fought back and tied up the game at halftime.
 It was Canada's time to shine in the third quarter as they outscored the US 26–15.
 The lead would reach as high as 18 points.
 The USA fought back, but not all the way and Canada won the game and the gold medal 81–73.
 It was Canada's first gold medal in basketball in the Pan Am games.
 Achonwa contributed 13 points and two rebounds.